UConvertX

 PSI, or pounds per square inch, measures pressure as the force in pounds exerted over one square inch of area.
 It is the dominant pressure unit in the United States for industrial, automotive, and consumer applications.
 While the scientific community generally prefers SI units like pascals or atmospheres, psi remains essential in practical American engineering, construction, and manufacturing contexts.

 The need to convert atm to psi arises most often when translating scientific data into practical engineering specifications, or when working with equipment that displays pressure in psi while reference materials use atmospheres.
-For converting pressures in the opposite direction or exploring other pressure units, our pressure unit converter supports all major pressure units in a single interface.
+For the broader six-unit selector, use our shared pressure converter tool.
+For nearby conversions in the same cluster, our kPa to psi converter and bar to psi converter cover two of the other common routes exposed by the shared component.

 Practical Applications